 The primary objectives of our executive compensation program are to attract highly qualified individuals for positions of substantial responsibility and to provide incentives for them to perform to the best of their abilities to promote the success of our business and build long-term value for our stockholders.
-The outsourced semiconductor packaging and test market is very competitive.
+The outsourced semiconductor packaging and test market is very competitive, and the Company's operations and customers are global.
 To compete effectively, we need key senior management with the talent, leadership, and commitment to manage and operate our business, develop effective business strategies, differentiate our products and services, and anticipate and respond effectively to new challenges.
 To achieve these objectives, we offer a competitive compensation package consisting primarily of base salary, performance-based annual cash bonus opportunities, and equity-based awards.

-In determining the compensation of our NEOs for 2022, the Compensation Committee considered the tenure of the NEOs in their current roles, individual performance, the economic environment, the Company's outlook for 2022, the Company's financial results, the highly competitive nature of the Company's industry, and compensation data provided from time to time by the Compensation Committee's independent compensation consultant.
+In determining the compensation of our NEOs for 2023, the Compensation Committee considered the tenure of the NEOs in their current roles, individual performance, the value of individual unvested equity holdings, prior equity awards, the economic environment, the Company's outlook for 2023 and its capital investments in future areas of growth, the Company's financial results, the highly competitive nature of the Company's industry, the Company's international scope, and compensation data provided from time to time by the Compensation Committee's independent compensation consultant.
 The Compensation Committee recognizes the need to attract, retain, and motivate a team of highly qualified and dedicated senior executives who are critical to the long-term success of the Company.

 The Compensation Committee also considers the results of the Company's advisory vote regarding the compensation of our NEOs, which is held on an annual basis consistent with the preference expressed by our stockholders.
-The majority of our stockholders approved the compensation of our 2021 named executive officers at the 2022 Annual Meeting, with more than 75% of the votes cast being in favor of approval.
+A substantial majority of our stockholders approved the compensation of our 2022 named executive officers at the 2023 Annual Meeting, with more than 80% of the votes cast being in favor of approval.
 We view the result of this non-binding vote as an indication that our stockholders are generally supportive of our executive compensation program and policies.